A Dozen Things You Must Do in Pensacola

 For more than 450 years, people have traveled to Pensacola in search of new experiences.
 Tristán de Luna of Spain led America’s first settlement attempt here in 1559.

 This westernmost Florida city is proud of its historic downtown and white sandy beaches, new Pensacola attractions and age-old traditions.
-You could spend a week or more exploring all the free activities in Pensacola, but to give an idea of where to start, here are 11 exciting things to do in Pensacola:
+You could easily spend a week or more, just exploring all the free activities in Pensacola, but to give you an idea of where to start, here are a dozen exciting things to do in Pensacola:

 “Grits a Ya Ya has become world-famous,” says Fish House Marketing Director Maria Goldberg.
 “We have served it for events in Washington, D.C., and New York City, and recently Emeril Lagasse featured it on the television show ‘Emeril's Florida.’”

 Open daily, the Fish House serves lunch, dinner and Sunday brunch using fresh local ingredients and Southern flair.
-Peruse the menu and get more information at http://fishhousepensacola.com/
+Peruse the menu and get more information at fishhousepensacola.com

 “I highly recommend taking one of the guided tours given by retired pilots,” Wimberly says.
 “They have a wealth of knowledge and always tell interesting stories.”